Fill in a keyword below to quickly find the answer to your question about the eTA Canada

 In the following situations you will need to apply and pay for a completely new eTA Canada:

-• Your name or passport number is incomplete or incorrect on your eTA
+• Your name and/or passport number is incomplete or incorrect on your eTA

-• You arrive more than five years after the granting of your eTA
+• You are arriving more than five years after the granting of your eTA

 • You have acquired a new passport

 - My name is spelled wrongly on the eTA, what now?

 Does the error have something to do with an accent or punctuation mark in your name?

 Such as an ü, ä, ö, ç, é, è, ê, ñ or ß?
 Then this is probably the result of an automatic correction.
 Special characters in names, such as umlauts and trema, are not accepted by the system of the Canadian immigration service.
 The name has therefore been converted as it appears in the machine-readable part of the passport.
 These are the two lines that contain the "<<<" symbols, at the very bottom of the information page in your passport.
 The top of these two lines contains your name (directly after the country code).
 Is your name spelled here as it appears on your eTA?
 Then everything is in order and you can travel without any problems.